ivanzinho09/oracle-kit-demo/contracts/README.md

 2. Query Gemini AI for the outcome
 3. Submit a signed settlement report via `onReport()`

-See the [`cre-workflow README`](../cre-workflow/README.md) for details on running the CRE workflow.
+See the [quickstart section](../README.md#quick-start) for details on running the CRE workflow.
 Note down the contract address of your deployed market and the transaction hash associated with the SettlementRequested event emitted by step 4.
 Use these values when configuring your `cre-workflow`.

 #### 6. Claim Prediction